Hamish Bond: Rowing

 Bond was a member of the New Zealand gold medal-winning coxless four at the 2007 World Rowing Championships.
 The coxless four won team of the year at the Halberg Sports Awards in 2007.
 He was a member of the men's coxless four which won the B final at the 2008 Summer Olympics.

 The following year, he and Eric Murray combined to win the coxless pair at the 2009 World Rowing Championships in Poznan.
 After this performance Bond and Murray won the team of the year award at the 2009 New Zealand Halberg Sports Awards.

 Bond and Murray continued to row together in the coxless pairs and competed at and won the World Cup Series and at the 2010 World Rowing Championships on Lake Karapiro, New Zealand 2010.
 They won their 2nd world title together in front of a passionate home crowd.
 Bond describes racing in front of a home crowd as a "once in a lifetime experience".
 Bond and Murray continued their undefeated streak, winning gold at the 2011 World Rowing Championships in Slovenia.
 Bond and Murray had a long-running rivalry from 2009 to 2011 with the British pair of Pete Reed and Andrew Triggs Hodge.
 The British pair won silver in 2009, 2010 and 2011.

 Bond and Murray have also won the Silver Goblets & Nickalls' Challenge Cup for Men's Senior Pairs at the Henley Royal Regatta in 2009 and 2010 and then again in 2013.
 In 2014 he set a World Indoor Rowing Record for the 60 minute category, completing 18,443m in that time.

 At the 2012 London Olympic Games Bond and Murray took six seconds off the world record of 6:08.5 in their heat for the men's coxless pair.
-In the Olympic final they surged into the lead after the 500 meter mark to win the gold medal in 6:16.65 by open water.
+In the Olympic final they surged into the lead after the 500 metre mark to win the gold medal in 6:16.65 by open water.
 France edged Great Britain for the silver in 6:21.11 v.
 Great Britain's time of 6:21.77.
 The victory capped an undefeated streak that began when Murray and Bond began racing the pair internationally in 2009.